LouisOuellet/combine-excel/README.md

  - combine.php : a PHP script that reads an IMAP mailbox and combine all XLS(x) and send them back combined.
  - service : a BASH script that executes combine.php in a loop.
  - init : a SHELL script to be placed in /etc/init.d/ to launch the service script in the background.
- - settings.json : A JSON file that can be created to insert all scripts settings
+ - settings.json : A JSON file that stores all scripts settings

 ## combine.php
 ### Requirements